the-blue-alliance/the-blue-alliance/docs/Developing/Development-Runbook.md

  - `datastore_mode` can be either `local` or `remote`.
 By default this is set to `local` and will use the [datastore emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator) bundled with the App Engine SDK.
 If instead, you want to point your instance to a real datatsore instance, set this to `remote` and also set the `google_application_credentials` property
  - `google_application_credentials` is a path (relative to the repository root) to a [service account JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) used to authenticate to a production Google Cloud service.
 We recommend to put these in `ops/dev/keys` (which will be ignored by `git`).
 Example: `ops/dev/keys/tba-prod-key.json`
  - `log_level`: This will be used to set the `--log-level` flag when invoking `dev_appserver`.
 See the [documentation](https://cloud.google.com/appengine/docs/standard/python3/tools/local-devserver-command) for allowed values.
- - `apiv3_host`: This will be used as the base URL when making apiv3 calls to bootstrap data locally.
-The default is prod (eg `https://www.thebluealliance.com`)
- - `apiv3_key`: This will be used when calling apiv3 to bootstrap data locally.
-This should be set in `tba_dev_config.local.json` so it doesn't get committed

 ## Generating Type Checker Stubs
 The `stubs/` folder contains [type hint stubs](https://www.python.org/dev/peps/pep-0484/#stub-files) for third-party dependencies that do not natively contain type hints.
 These type hints are necessary for [pyre](https://pyre-check.org/) (our type checker) to run successfully.
 In order to generate stubs for a third-party library, run [`stubgen`](https://mypy.readthedocs.io/en/stable/stubgen.html) for the third-party package.
 For For example, to generate stubs for the `google.cloud.ndb` library -